-Cash expenditures have exceeded revenues since our inception and we expect our 2015 operating expenses to exceed our 2015 revenues.
+Cash expenditures have exceeded revenues since our inception and we expect our 2016 operating expenses to exceed our 2016 revenues.
 Our operations have principally been funded through public offerings and private placements of equity securities; cash from collaborative and other research and development agreements, including U.S. Government contracts for peramivir and BCX4430; and to a lesser extent, the PhaRMA Notes financing.
-To date, we have been awarded a BARDA/HHS peramivir development contract totaling \$234.8 million, which expired on June 30, 2014, and a NIAID/HHS BCX4430 development contract totaling \$29.1 million (as of February 12, 2015), which is ongoing.
-The total amount of NIAID/HHS funding obligated under awarded options (as of February 12, 2015) in the contract is \$25.0 million.
-Most recently, we completed a successful public offering in June 2014 of 11.5 million shares of common stock at a price of \$10.00 per share following the release of our OPuS-1 clinical trial results, which provided net proceeds to us of approximately \$10.6 million.
-This financing provides us liquidity through the middle of 2016.
-We retain the ability to offer for sale approximately \$10.0 million of securities, including common stock, preferred stock, debt securities, depositary shares and warrants from an effective shelf registration statement, which we filed with the SEC on November 6, 2013.
+To date, we have been awarded a BARDA/HHS peramivir development contract totaling \$234.8 million, which expired on June 30, 2014, a NIAID/HHS BCX4430 development contract totaling \$34.0 million, which is ongoing, and a BARDA/HHS BCX4430 development contract totaling \$36.2 million, which is also ongoing.
+The total amount of NIAID/HHS and BARDA/HHS funding obligated under awarded options in the active contracts is \$29.9 million and \$16.3 million, respectively.
+Most recently, we completed a successful public offering in June 2014 of 11.5 million shares of common stock at a price of \$10.00 per share, which provided net proceeds to us of approximately \$107.8 million.
+This financing and the recently completed SUL out-licensing transaction provides us liquidity through mid-2017.
+We may issue securities through private placement transactions or registered public offerings pursuant to a registration statement filed with the SEC.
 In addition to the above, we have received funding from other sources, including other collaborative and other research and development agreements; government grants; equipment lease financing; facility leases; research grants; and interest income on our investments.

-As of December 31, 2014, we had net working capital of \$31.7 million, an increase of approximately \$4.8 million from \$26.9 million at December 31, 2013.
-The increase in working capital was principally due to \$106.6 million in net proceeds derived from our June 2014 public offering, largely offset by our normal operating expenses associated with the development of our product candidates and the reclassification of our non-recourse notes payable to current liabilities.
-Our principal sources of liquidity at December 31, 2014 were approximately \$54.7 million in cash and cash equivalents; approximately \$59.3 million in investments considered available-for-sale; approximately \$2.8 million in U.S. Government receivables; and approximately \$5.6 million of receivables from product sales of RAPIVAB.
-We anticipate our cash and investments will fund our operations through the middle of fiscal 2016.
+As of December 31, 2015, we had net working capital of \$1.5 million, a decrease of approximately \$30.6 million from \$32.1 million at December 31, 2014.
+The decrease in working capital was principally due to our normal operating expenses associated with the development of our product candidates and the reclassification of our non-recourse notes payable to current liabilities.
+Our principal sources of liquidity at December 31, 2015 were approximately \$28.9 million in cash and cash equivalents; approximately \$70.3 million in investments considered available-for-sale, and approximately \$5.5 million in U.S. Government receivables.
+We anticipate our cash and investments will fund our operations through mid-2017.

-We intend to contain costs and reduce cash flow requirements by closely managing our third party costs and headcount, leasing scientific equipment and facilities, contracting with other parties to conduct certain research and development projects and using consultants.
-We expect to incur additional expenses, potentially resulting in significant losses, as we continue to pursue our research and development activities, primarily related to our clinical trial activity.
+We intend to contain costs and cash flow requirements by closely managing our third party costs and headcount, leasing scientific equipment and facilities, contracting with other parties to conduct certain research and development projects and using consultants.
+We expect to incur additional expenses, potentially resulting in significant losses, as we continue to pursue our research and development activities and begin to build a commercial infrastructure.
 We may incur additional expenses related to the filing, prosecution, maintenance, defense and enforcement of patent and other intellectual property claims and additional regulatory costs as our clinical programs advance through later stages of development.
 The objective of our investment policy is to ensure the safety and preservation of invested funds, as well as maintaining liquidity sufficient to meet cash flow requirements.
 We place our excess cash with high credit quality financial institutions, commercial companies, and government agencies in order to limit the amount of our credit exposure.
 We have not realized any significant losses on our investments.

-We extended or executed additional lease obligations in 2015 for our Birmingham, Alabama operations which increases the obligation by \$5.1 million and for which these new obligations extend out through 2026.
+We extended or executed additional lease obligations in 2015 for our Birmingham, Alabama operations which increased the obligations by \$5.6 million and extended the new obligations out to 2027.
 These operating lease obligations encompass future rental obligations of our Birmingham operating facilities.